plusserver/docs/content/en/compute/pluscloudopen/tutorials/overlay/_index.md

 ## Requirements

-This tutorial assumes, that you already have two OpenStack VMs in different AZs of the pluscloud open, which you want to connect with eachother.
+This tutorial assumes, that you already have two OpenStack VMs in different AZs of the pluscloud open, which you want to connect with each other.
 Furthermore you'll need a third VM, either in one of the existing environments or in a third one.

 ## Create a Certificate Authority (CA)